 - Prohibiting those evicted from public housing for criminal offenses from receiving new assistance in the form of public housing or Section 8 vouchers; - Allowing PHAs to develop administrative grievance procedures for eviction of tenants engaged in criminal activities; - Broadening the rights and legal authority PHAs have in fighting drugs and crime in public housing; - Allowing leases to explicitly order evictions for criminal offenses; - Allowing PHAs full access to national criminal history databases; and - Increasing funds for security improvements, drug education, outreach and other preventive measures. - c.
 Addressing the Potential Loss of Current Affordable Housing Stock d.
-Housing Related Supportive Services e.
-Lead-Based Paint and Mold Concerns NLC supports federal legislation, regulatory alterations, or other actions to ensure adequate financing for training, clearance testing, and lab analysis and removal of leadbased paints for Section 8 and public housing Federal lead-based paint landlords. regulations have resulted in substantial outlays that seriously increase per unit housing costs for HUD-funded programs.
-The increased costs have resulted in fewer units that can be rehabilitated.
-The regulations discourage existing rental property owners from participating in the Section 8 Housing Assistance Payments Program, thus reducing housing choices for program clients.
+Housing Related Supportive Services Rental assistance, such as financial management, basic housing maintenance, and counseling to enable individuals and families to obtain self-sufficiency, should occur concurrently with federally-funded support services.